- B -

 But still their spirit walks abroad.

-Lord Byron, Marino Falierno
+Lord Byron, from Marino Falierno

 - There be none of beauty's daughters